 So when will Japan get Apple’s New Maps?

 The gradual image collection means redesigned proprietary New Maps and the services connected with them, Detailed City Experience, etc., won’t be coming anytime soon.
-Not unless Apple greatly accelerates their image collection pace: at 5 prefectures a year (the 2025 pace), it will take about 4 years to cover all of Japan, in other words 2029.
-Those new features cannot happen until Apple image collection vans completely map all of Japan as New Maps is the cornerstone for all other cartography based features and will, hopefully fix basic long standing problems like this:
+Not unless Apple greatly accelerates their image collection pace: at 5 prefectures a year (the 2025 pace), it will take about 3~4 years to cover all of Japan, in other words 2030.
+Those new features cannot happen until Apple image collection vans completely map all of Japan as New Maps is the cornerstone for all other cartography based features and fix basic long standing problems like this:

-At any rate Apple Maps in Japan has been, and remains, the laggard for redesigned maps and associated features found in other countries.
+Apple Maps in Japan has been, and remains, the laggard for redesigned maps and associated features found in other countries.
 Not that it matters much for iPhone users in Japan: 80% of Japanese iPhone users don’t use Apple Maps.
 Mind share and market share has long been dominated by Google Maps.
-It’s the go to digital map in Japan, even for the ever growing inbound tourist crowd.
-A situation perfectly summarized in a recent social media post:
+It’s the go to digital map in Japan for the ever growing inbound tourist crowd too.
+Apple Maps does’t cut it in Japan, it’s not even a discussion topic, a situation perfectly summarized in a 2024 X post:

 I come from the SF Bay Area, and Apple Maps felt really detailed and complete.
 Here in Tokyo, it feels like they haven’t come close to making it useful.